How Custom Leggings Are Produced at Scale

 • Moving from 200–500 pcs → 1,000–5,000+ pcs

-• Producing multiple colors or sizes simultaneously
+• Producing multiple colors and sizes simultaneously

 • Repeating the same style across seasons

-• Fabric variation becomes visible
+• Fabric inconsistencies become visible

-• Manual QC is no longer enough
+• Manual QC becomes insufficient

-Scale demands structure.
+👉 Scale demands structure.

 My Experience Scaling Custom Leggings Production

-I’ve helped brands scale leggings production for:
+I’ve helped brands scale production for:

 • DTC fitness brands